Shivaji1408/Customer_Churn_Prediction/README.md

 This repository contains a Streamlit application that predicts whether a customer is likely to churn based on various customer details.
 The prediction model is a Logistic Regression trained on a customer dataset.

+And You can check the working model on this site : https://customerchurnprediction-efddzjnnwjg2xl5pedge9l.streamlit.app/

 ## 📁 Project Structure

 * `app.py`: The main Streamlit application script.